HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Card-Based Layout:** Content will be organized into distinct cards with rounded corners and subtle shadows.
 -   **Data-First Dashboards:** The primary landing page for all roles will be a dashboard that immediately surfaces relevant data.
 -   **Responsive Sidebar Navigation:** A consistent, collapsible sidebar will serve as the primary navigation method.
--   **Tab-Switching & View Modes:** Dashboards may use tabs to separate key data contexts (e.g., Pending vs. Completed) and offer view-switching controls (e.g., Table vs. Cards) where appropriate.
+-   **Tab-Switching & View Modes:** Dashboards may use tabs to separate key data contexts (e.g., Overview vs. Explore Data) and offer view-switching controls where appropriate.
 -   **Contextual Clarity & Consistency:** The UI must always provide clear indicators of the user's current view (e.g., "Viewing: Department of IT Results").
 The modern design aesthetic must be applied consistently across all parts of the application.

 ---